Acta Materialia Hollomon Materials & Society

 - Statement by the nominator specifying the candidate’s suitability for the award

-- Letters of support from three established scientists
+- Letters of support from up to three established scientists

 - Citation of not more than 30 words